kvcruzat/kvcruzat.github.io/index.md

 <img src="https://i.imgur.com/lASJUeR.png" width="410"><img src="https://i.imgur.com/61DXmnp.png" width="410">

 ### Event Ticketing System (Android)
 Developed an Android app that provides a system to track upcoming gigs and concerts and a method to purchase tickets for them.
+The system uses an Android front-end client which communicates to a remote server that handles network requests for database information.
 The main aim of the project was to experience using Agile techniques and to use real world software engineering techniques such as using Git for version control.

 <img src="https://i.imgur.com/gq8FFNl.png" width="275"><img src="https://i.imgur.com/K0GlIwJ.png" width="275"><img src="https://i.imgur.com/0xXnVbx.png" width="275"><img src="https://i.imgur.com/piGo8dO.png" width="275"><img src="https://i.imgur.com/0epSX3P.png" width="275"><img src="https://i.imgur.com/O8zbETP.png" width="500">